PDelmont/Sitio/README.md

 SMOKE_AFTER_RESPONSE="_extract_csrf"
 ```

-When the CSRF token is set, `smoke.sh` will replace the string
+When the CSRF token is set, `DualQuatUtils` will replace the string
 `__SMOKE_CSRF_TOKEN__` in your post data with the given token:

 ```